mohzen2/mohzen2/README.md

 - 👋 Hi, I’m @mohzen2
 - 👀 I’m interested in ...
-SWE, Security, Data Analysis, and anything tech.
+SWE, ML, AI and anything tech.
 - 🌱 I’m currently learning ... full stack, and trying to improve my front end skills.
 - 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ...